-Here we go with the Single Game NFL DFS slate for Monday Night Football of Week 7.
-Tonight’s matchup is between the Patriots and Jets, as New England is listed as 9.5 point road favorites with an over/under of 43.5.
+Here we go with the Single Game NFL DFS slate for Monday Night Football of Week 3.
+Tonight’s matchup is between the Chiefs and Ravens with Baltimore listed as a three-point home favorite with an over/under of 54.

 We’ll highlight the top picks and best bargains to assemble a cash-inducing lineup.
 On top of that, the “additional notes” section will feature several tournament selections while adding context to the rest of this slate.

 We will be producing these articles for Thursday and Monday primetime matchups every week, so be sure to bookmark the Rotoworld Daily page for those occasions - not to mention all the other fantastic daily fantasy content.

 Lamar Jackson - QB - Baltimore (DK: $13,000 / FD: $16,500)